jiyoungsin/RentalApp/README.md

 During the next 12 weeks the Vroom Development ream will be creating a house rental application.
 We will be documenting the experience so that others learn from our experiences.

 # Front End Instructions :books:
 The front end of our application is React.
+You can start the webapp by changing the directory to rental-app-frontend and running the command below.

 ```sh
 npm start